 Daily Schedule for Volunteers

-Every morning, international volunteers start the day with breakfast with our staff and the directors.
-It typically consists of bread, olive oil and za’atar, hummus, labneh, falafel, cucumber, tomato, and bell pepper – all of the essentials you will find in a traditional Palestinian morning meal.
+International volunteers start the day with breakfast with our staff and directors every morning.
+Breakfast typically consists of bread, olive oil, za’atar, hummus, labneh, falafel, cucumber, tomato, and bell pepper—all of the essentials in a traditional Palestinian morning meal.

 How to Get to Palestine?